 3. Speed, Baby!

 Bottom line, you want a site that loads quickly.
-Don’t make it easy for people to go to a competitor’s site simply because yours takes too long to loud.
+Don’t make it easy for people to go to a competitor’s site simply because yours takes too long to load.
 A good web developer can test page speed and identify where and how to lighten the load.

 4. Site Security.